Reboot2004/DBGuard-360/QUICKSTART.md

 This will:
 - ✅ Analyze all queries in `logs/pending/`
-- ✅ Detect SQL injection, malicious patterns, suspicious behavior
+- ✅ Detect SQL injection and malicious patterns using expert rules
+- ✅ Binary classification: CLEAN or MALICIOUS
 - ✅ Move clean queries to `logs/archive/`
 - ✅ Move malicious queries to `logs/malicious/`
 - ✅ Add classification tags to each query